dearestalexander/alexroan/src/posts/2025-08-08-integration.md

 **What is it:** A set of tools encompassing various capabilities and environments.

 SAP offer a free trial for BTP, which can be used to build and test integration flows.
-Instructions on how to register and set up BTP are included in section 2.
+Instructions on how to register and set up BTP are included in part 3.

 The BTP cockpit is where we can search for and set up different services.